tbridge/munki-in-a-box/README.md

 ##AutoPkgr

-[AutoPkgr](http://www.lindegroup.com/autopkgr) is The Linde Group's native GUI application used for managing AutoPkg's command line functionality.
+[AutoPkgr](http://www.lindegroup.com/autopkgr) is the Linde Group's native GUI application used for managing AutoPkg's command line functionality.
 Specifically, you can configure it to periodically check for new updates, import those into your Munki repository, then email you about what new versions have been imported for testing.
-It is installed in the /Application/Utilities directory.
+It is installed in the /Applications/Utilities directory.

 ##Munkireport-php